SDG10 Reduced Inequalities

 Support for underrepresented groups

 We are proud to have the highest ratio of students from low socio-economic, mature age, Aboriginal and Torres Strait Islander, and first-in-family backgrounds.
 The University defines itself by who it embraces rather than who it excludes, and because of this is widely recognised as Australia's most inclusive university.
-We are focused on creating and build stronger relationships and sustainable opportunities that will enable equality and integration, greater study, employment and research prospects and the reciprocation of knowledge.
+We are focused on creating and building stronger relationships and sustainable opportunities that will enable equality and integration, greater study, employment and research prospects and the reciprocation of knowledge.

 Our Office of Indigenous Engagement (OIE) plays a pivotal role at the University in providing leadership to improve higher education outcomes for Indigenous Australians.
 The office drives informed policy development to influence the way in which the University provides higher education, training, research opportunities and engagement that expresses a deliberate destiny for Aboriginal and Torres Strait Islander people.